CATEGORIES:

 We have used the word “cyclone” in talking about hurricanes.
 You may be wondering what the difference is between a hurricane and a cyclone.
 And, how do typhoons fit in?

-Hurricanes, cyclones, and typhoons are all the same types of storm systems.
+Hurricanes, cyclones, and typhoons are all the same type of storm systems.
 This is true even though we use the word “cyclone” generically to describe large rotating storms.
 The differences lie in where they originate.
 Hurricanes form in the North Atlantic Ocean or in the Caribbean, and also on the North American side of the North Pacific Ocean.
 Typhoons are storms that form in the North Pacific Ocean but closer to Asia.
 Rotating storms that form in the Southern Hemisphere and throughout the Indian Ocean (even the parts of it that are north of the equator) are known simply as cyclones.

 Incidentally, the winds of tropical cyclones move counter-clockwise north of the equator and clockwise south of the equator, due to the Coriolis Effect.

-Hurricanes vs Tornadoes
+Hurricanes vs. Tornadoes

 Unlike tornadoes, hurricanes can be tracked well before they strike land.
 Their movements are more predictable.
 Whereas tornadoes may strike with little to no warning, meteorologists often identify hurricanes days before they make landfall.
 Tornadoes may rampage through an area quickly—destroying homes in as little as four seconds—while hurricanes may linger for days.

-For these people, a dedicated hurricane shelter is still the best protection against the heavy winds and flying debris that these severe weather systems bring.
+For these people, a dedicated community hurricane shelter is still the best protection against the heavy winds and flying debris that these severe weather systems bring.

 Community Storm Shelters and Hurricanes